 While chemotherapy has been proven to effectively attack cancer cells, it can cause serious side effects that can severely impact your quality of life.
 You should weigh these side effects against the risk of not getting treatment when deciding if chemotherapy is right for you.

-- to lower the total number of cancer cells in your body
+- lower the total number of cancer cells in your body

-If you’ve undergone surgery to remove a cancerous tumor—such as a lumpectomy for breast cancer—your doctor may have you undergo chemotherapy to ensure that any stray cancer cells are killed as well.
-(A doctor who specializes in cancer treatment is known as an oncologist.)
+If you’ve undergone surgery to remove a cancerous tumor, such as a lumpectomy for breast cancer, your oncologist may recommend that you have chemotherapy to ensure that any lingering cancer cells are killed as well.

 Chemotherapy is also used to prepare you for other treatments.
 It could be used to shrink a tumor so it can be surgically removed or to prepare you for radiation therapy.

-In the case of late-stage cancer, when no amount of therapy can help the patient, chemotherapy may help relieve pain.
+In the case of late-stage cancer, chemotherapy may help relieve pain.

-Because of this, side effects of chemotherapy include:
+Because of this, the side effects of chemotherapy include: